vlad-markovic/Compose-Multimodule-Sample/README.md

 There are three branches:

-- `fragments` branch, with fragments holding compose views, with fragment per screen, and custom navigation via view models using BriefAction pattern.
+- `fragments` branch, with fragments holding compose views, with fragment per screen, and custom navigation via view models using ViewAction pattern.

 - `compose` branch, several commits on top of the `fragments` branch, refactoring to remove fragments, and use compose screens only, with compose navigation.
 There are benefits to this, such as being able to apply animations, but a lot of the Compose features don't seem fully mature yet.

 - `tabs` branch, several commits on top of the `compose` branch, adds full scaffold structure (bottom tabs - adding another tab, drawer and menu).

-## BriefAction
+## ViewAction

-- `BriefAction` is action "consumed" only once.
+- `ViewAction` is action "consumed" only once.
 Used for actions of non-persistent nature, such as:
     - `NavigationAction` - navigating to another screen or tab.
     - `DisplayAction` - like showing of a non persistent message.
-- `BriefActioner` - holds `MutableLiveAction<BriefAction>` and a function for "sending" actions, and can be included in a `ViewModel` a pre-setup structure.
+- `ViewActioner` - holds `MutableLiveAction<ViewAction>` and a function for "sending" actions, and can be included in a `ViewModel` a pre-setup structure.
-- `BriefActionable` is an interface holding a `BriefActioner` - can be used to decorate a `ViewModel` (if preferring composition over inheritance).
+- `ViewActionable` is an interface holding a `ViewActioner` - can be used to decorate a `ViewModel` (if preferring composition over inheritance).
-- `BriefActionViewModel` implements `BriefActionable` - a base `ViewModel` already including an implementation with `BriefActioner` instance.
+- `ActionViewModel` implements `ViewActionable` - a base `ViewModel` already including an implementation with `ViewActioner` instance.
-- ViewModels (holding an instance of `BriefActioner`, by being decorated with `BriefActionable` or inheriting from `BriefActionViewModel`), are enabled to "send" `BriefAction`s.
+- ViewModels (holding an instance of `ViewActioner`, by being decorated with `ViewActionable` or inheriting from `ActionViewModel`), are enabled to "send" `ViewAction`s.
-- Setup of observing `BriefAction`s is done in `shared_presentation.util.BriefActionHandlingSetup.kt` (by use of `fun BriefActioner.setupWith(navController: NavHostController)`) for specific screens/tabs, and further in `CommonDisplayHandler`/`TopNavHandler` for common display actions and top (common) navigation actions.
+- Setup of observing `ViewAction`s is done in `shared_presentation.util.ViewActionHandlingSetup.kt` (by use of `fun ViewActioner.setupWith(navController: NavHostController)`) for specific screens/tabs, and further in `CommonDisplayHandler`/`TopNavHandler` for common display actions and top (common) navigation actions.
     - Thus some of the `Screen`s and common `Display` actions need to be defined inside `shared_presentation` module - in `navigation` and `display` packages respectively.
         - This is to be able to navigate "cross-module" for modules which don't "see" each other, and send common actions from all feature modules.